Insurance Company Executives

-Dr. Mohamed JeilanDirector of Cardiology, Aga Khan University Hospital, Nairobi
+Dr. Mohamed JeilanDirector of Cardiology at the Aga Khan University Hospital

 Dr. Jeilan is Director of Cardiology at the Aga Khan University Hospital, Nairobi and an interventional cardiologist with a broad expertise in Coronary Angioplasty and Stent procedures; Pacemaker and Defibrillator therapy including Cardiac Resynchronisation Therapy; and valve interventions including TAVI.
 He ahs a particular interest in STEMI care and is a founder of the STEMI Africa initiative.